mamollica42/Nissan_Leaf_Driving_Simulation_Repo/README.md

 ## Salient Outcomes
 - Measure steering angle from -600 to +600 degrees
+  - _Note: After experimentation, the team discovered that the left and right bounds of the steering wheel are NOT equal.
+That is, the wheel rotates slightly more to the right than it does to the left by approximately 20 degrees._
 - Capture break and accelerator percentage of compression
 - Detect shifter position and auto-light selection
 - Single system power switch with overcurrent protection